 Larva living in fast-flowing water may add a larger stone or pebble to the case to stop themselves being swept away as can be seen below right where the case has one relatively large stone fixed to a case made of grains of sand.

-On the right are cases made of shells.
+Above are cases made of shells.
 The larvae choose both occupied and unoccupied shells.
-Below right is a case made of leaves, and above that one made of reed fragments.
+Below is a case made of leaves, and above that one made of reed fragments.
 The larvae cut lengths of vegetation of the right size by measuring the vegetation against the length of the front of their body.

 There are a few species which do not make a case and these usually have a tougher exoskeleton.
 Some of these construct nets between vegetation, the nets are used to trap food particles.
 Others are completely free-living.

 The larvae are omnivorous.
 The movement of the larvae inside the case helps to draw a steady current of water past the gills enabling a constant supply of oxygen.
 The larvae have 6 legs, but also 2 terminal prolegs ending in hooks.
 These hold on to the case.

 They pupate inside the case while they are still underwater.
 Just before they pupate they close off both ends of the cases with a grid of silken threads.
 This gives them protection while still allowing a current of water to reach their gills.